robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 *Advice*:
 Do not enable this feature if your battery monitor is not reasonably accurate.

+### Charging witness

+If your DevKit board features a battery charger and a charging witness signal, the firmware can take advantage of it.
+Place a call to `batteryMonitor::setChargingWitness()` with the following
+parameters:

+1. Input pin number where the witness signal is attached to.
+2. `true` if the witness signal is low when charging and high when not charging (negative logic), `false` otherwise.
+3. `true` to enable an internal pull resistor, `false` otherwise.

+If the witness signal works in open drain mode, you should call `batteryMonitor::setChargingWitness(<pin>,true,true);`.

 ## Unknown state of charge

 The firmware will be unable to compute a proper